 Increasingly, this is one of the biggest problems I am meeting as I work with my clients to help them to turnaround their businesses.
 And these “customonsters” come in all shapes and sizes, forms and fashions.

-The big question my clients are asking me is: What to do when the client won’t pay?
-What do i do about non-paying clients?
+The big question my clients are asking me is: What do I do when the client won’t pay?
+Or what do I do about non-paying clients?

-- no money at the time the payment is due
+- Category #1 has those clients with no money at the time the payment is due

 Those with no money will eventually pay you.
 They are basically honest people who might have fallen on hard times so be very kind to them and work with them on a solution.